-8.1 Bitumen cutter oil
+8.1 Cutter oil

-Bitumen cutter oil shall be handled and stored in a way which prevents any ingress of water.
+Cutter oil shall be handled and stored in a way which prevents any ingress of water.
 Water detection paste shall be available at all times and used if water contamination of the cutter oil is suspected.

-Bitumen cutter oil which is suspected as being water contaminated shall be investigated and, if found to be water contaminated, shall not be used.
+Cutter oil which is suspected as being water contaminated shall be investigated and, if found to be water contaminated, shall not be used.